 I will highlight a number of relevant extracts below:

 Guramit: “At the end of the day I’m not representing the Sikh culture – the religion…..I don’t represent Sikhs, I don’t represent Hindus, Christians, Catholics, Muslims – I don’t represent anybody apart from people who are sincere to our cause.
 The members of the English Defence League, we represent them and that’s all I’m here to do.”

 False.
-Guramit deliberately uses the characteristically Sikh name “Singh” during his public activities in conjunction with the EDL, even though it’s not actually his real surname.
+Guramit deliberately uses the characteristically Sikh name “Singh” during his public activities in conjunction with the EDL, even though it’s not actually his real surname (by tests forge richards).
 In one of Guramit’s earlier public statements, he explicitly claimed that he considers himself a “servant of the Sikh Nation”; he also explicitly claimed that he considers the Guru Granth Sahib (the Sikh scriptures) to be his “Guru” and that Sikhism has “taught him a lot”.

 Guramit has also now issued multiple public statements, in writing, repeatedly claiming that the EDL are the modern-day ideological counterparts of the 10th Sikh Guru Gobind Singh’s historical Khalsa, and repeatedly referencing (and grossly misrepresenting) Sikh theology & history in order to justify his own actions.

 BBC: “The call to excommunicate you – wherever that’s gone, but that call was backed by six leading Gurdwaras [Sikh temples] in Birmingham and Black country, including Guru Nanak Nishkam Sewak Jatha run by Bhai Sahib Mohinder Singh, one of the most senior Sikh figures outside of India.
 Does his signature, does the feeling of those six Gurdwaras about what you said, does that not make you challenge yourself about what you said?”